GauBen/gautier.dev/src/articles/draft-formgator/index.md

 schema.parse(2); // 6
 ```

 The `number` function returns an object with a `transform` and a `parse` method.
 The `transform` method returns a new object with the same methods, but with a new `parse` method that applies the transformation.
-This way, you can chain transformations and compose them as you wish.
+This way, you can chain transformations.

 The implementation is as follows: